We cover a variety of common questions regarding theory and practice instruction, exams and what you need to get started.

 Theory is a self-paced, approximately 30-hour, an online course with videos and reading materials you must complete before you can obtain your Commercial Learner’s permit (program requirement).
 This course also prepares you for the in-person behind the wheel training at our facility.

-The purpose of the CDL Theory class is to cover topics to prepare you for behind the wheel training and to help you study for the written exams at the MVD so you can obtain a Commercial Learner’s permit.
+The purpose of the CDL Theory class is to cover topics to prepare you for behind the wheel training.
+It is a required part of your Entry Level Driver Training.

 Yes, the theory class is required to complete your Entry Level Driver Training requirement per FMCSA regulations (https://tpr.fmcsa.dot.gov/Learn/ELDT).